brianshumate/a-little-coffee-guidebook/brewing_techniques/vietnamese.md

 traditional and popular brand of Vietnamese coffee is Trung Nguyên.
-This historical and sought after coffee is roasted in "butter oil" and contains traces of cocoa, making it an exceptionally unique flavor when also brewed on top of condensed milk as it the usual custom.
+This historical and sought after coffee is roasted in "butter oil" and contains traces of cocoa, making it an exceptionally unique flavor when also brewed on top of condensed milk as is the usual custom.

 The following is my technique for brewing a reasonably strong shot of Vietnamese style coffee.
 As with any brewing technique, you should feel free